nstclair-cc/Portfolio/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
+This version was significantly revised and restyled by [Natalya St. Clair](https://github.com/nstclair-cc), based on the original by [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
+Please credit both if you use this code.
 Thanks!

 ## Built With